becodewala-youtube/200-React-Interview-Preparation-Questions-With-Answers/README.md

 ```

 ## 79) How do you debug React applications?
+- React DevTools: Inspect the component tree and props/state.
+- Console logs: Use console.log() for debugging specific values.
+- Error boundaries: Catch errors in rendering or lifecycle methods.
+- Debugger: Use the browser's debugging tools or debugger keyword in your code.
-- Use React Developer Tools.
+- Profiler: Analyze rendering performance with React DevTools.
-- Add console.log statements.
-- Debug with browser tools or VS Code.
 ## 80) What tools are commonly used to test React applications?
 - Jest: For unit testing.
 - React Testing Library: For component testing.